Table of Contents

 The popliteal artery with its branches

 The artery is a continuation of the femoral artery in the leg and lies deep to the other structures in the popliteal fossa.
 It starts at the hiatus magnus in the thigh and terminates by dividing into the anterior and posterior tibial arteries.
-It divide into 5 genicular arteries that form anastomosis to supply the capsule and ligaments of the knee joint.
+It divides into 5 genicular arteries that form anastomosis to supply the capsule and ligaments of the knee joint.

 The popliteal vein with its tributaries